Abrasive belts

 Grit Sequencing

 A proper progression of grits is necessary to ensure that unwanted coarse grit lines are not visible on the finished product.
-Especially in the case of fine plating or thin layers of plating, it is important not to have scratch lines which are coarse enough to show through the plating metal.
-The proper selection of grit is mostly a trial and error situation, because of the vast number of variables in workpiece type, machinery; contact wheels, operators, etc. can affect the sanding results received.
+Especially in the case of fine plating or thin layers of plating, it is important to avoid having scratch lines that are coarse enough to show through the metal plating.
+The proper selection of grit is mostly a trial-and-error scenario because the vast number of variables in workpiece type, machinery; contact wheels, operators, etc. can affect the sanding results.

-Generally it is best not to skip more than one grit number when moving to finer grits.
-For example, a possible sequence might be 80 - 120 - 180 - 140 - 320.
-For soft metals, a larger jump may be practical because the metal may "flow" better to cover coarser grit lines.
-Conversely, hard steels require a greater number of grit steps in order to remove coarser grit lines most efficiently.
+Generally, it is best not to skip more than one grit when moving to finer grits.
+For example, a possible sequence might be 80 - 120 - 180 - 240 - 320.
+When sanding soft metals, a larger jump may be practical because the metal may "flow" better to cover coarser grit lines.
+Conversely, hard steels require a greater number of grit steps to remove coarser grit lines most efficiently.

-For the best possible "mirror finish" on hard steels, it is advised to not skip any grits when moving through a grit series prior to buffing.
+For the best possible "mirror finish" on hard steels, it is not a good idea to skip grits when moving through a grit series before buffing.
 The CAMI and FEPA (P) grade grit size standards have been established so each finer grit in the series will remove the next coarser grit scratch.
 The time required for buffing is directly related to the size of the last belt polishing grit size.
 Therefore, use the finest grit possible as the last step before buffing.

 Belt Tension/Machine Requirements